Coagulation equations for aerosol dynamics: Preliminaries

 In the second approach, there are fewer rigorous results.
 The first result to the best of our knowledge is due to Lang and Xanh \cite{LX80}.
 They consider Brownian particles moving in the three-dimensional Euclidean space according to Brownian motion with a diffusion coefficient $D$.
 The particles are assumed to move independently on each other provided they are at a distance greater than the sum of their radius $2R$.
 Once they come closer than $2R$ they coalesce with probability $1/2$, forming one Brownian particle with the same radius $R$ and the same diffusion coefficient $D$.
-In the limit when the number of particles $N$ goes to infinity and the radius $R$ goes to zero, such that $RN$ remains constant, the authors prove that the particles remain independent on each other (propagation of chaos) and that the density function converges in probability to the solution to the Smoluchowski's coagulation equation with constant coagulation kernel.
+In the limit when the number of particles $N$ goes to infinity and the radius $R$ goes to zero, such that $RN$ remains constant, the authors prove propagation of chaos and that the density function converges in probability to the solution to the Smoluchowski's coagulation equation with constant coagulation kernel.
 The limit where $RN$ remains constant is the so-called Boltzmann-Grad limit and is the limit of constant mean free time.
-A more general case of coalescing Brownian particles with different diffusion coefficients where the diffusion coefficient changes after coalescence, but not the size $R$, has been treated in \cite{HR07}.
-More recently, the change in size after coalescence has been considered in \cite{NV17} in the case of a one tracer particle moving in a straight line and coalescing with randomly distributed fixed particles.
+A more general case of coalescing Brownian particles with diffusion coefficients changing after coalescence, but not the size $R$, has been treated in \cite{HR07}.
+More recently, the change in size after coalescence has been considered in \cite{NV17} (see also \cite{NNTV}) in the case of a tracer particle moving in a straight line and coalescing with randomly distributed fixed particles of different sizes.
 In this case, a linear coagulation equation with a simple shear kernel was derived in the kinetic limit where the volume fraction filled by the background of particles tends to zero.